jrenaud90/TidalPy/Documentation/future_structure.md

 This page explains what is different, maps the classic modules to their replacements, and shows how to port common workflows.
 The <a href="code_map.html">interactive code map</a> draws the new backend's main classes and functions, the calls between them, and the purpose, inputs, and outputs of each call.

-TidalPy announces this transition once per session when the package is imported.
-The notice can be silenced with:
+TidalPy announces this transition once per session, the first time a classic module is imported; code that uses only the `_x` modules is not warned.
+The notice can be silenced, before or after importing TidalPy, with:

 ```python
 import warnings